 2. Technology and skills enhancement.
 Toyota pushes for improvements in technologies and skills in its organization.
 This strategic action entails product design improvement for better efficiency.
 For example, the company’s design improvement efforts ensure automobile products that have competitive fuel economy.
 This strategic action also involves better technologies that employees use for higher job performance at Toyota.
 Such changes increase the firm’s competitiveness through higher efficiency and higher customer satisfaction.
 In this way, the company addresses the threat of aggressive competition and the threat of rising fuel prices facing the automotive industry.

 Toyota is among the leading firms in the automobile industry.
 This external analysis shows that the company must effectively address threats and opportunities to maintain its market position.
 Some of the firm’s actions directly respond to the identified current threats.
 However, more action is needed to exploit current opportunities.
 Combined with the actions addressing threats, such actions for opportunities can boost the company’s business performance in the long term.

 - Bonini, J., Kalloch, S., & Ton, Z. (2017).
 The GJS can take lessons from TPS.
 Harvard Business Review.

 - Stewart, T. A., & Raman, A, P. (2007).
 Lessons from Toyota’s Long Drive.
 Harvard Business Review.

 - Townsend, J. D., & Calantone, R. J. (2014).
 Evolution and Transformation of Innovation in the Global Automotive Industry.
 Journal of Product Innovation Management, 31(1), 4-7.

-- Toyota Motor Corporation (2015).
-Toyota’s Strategy for Environmental Technologies.
+- Toyota Motor Corporation – Toyota’s Approach to Environmental Technologies.

-- U.S. Department of Commerce (2015).
-The Automotive Industry in the United States.
-Select USA.
+- United States Department of Commerce – International Trade Administration – The Automotive Industry in the United States.